-A handful of the AWDs with strong ultraviolet winds have also shown optical wind features, such as P-Cygni profiles (a blue-shifted absorption component superimposed on a broad emission feature; \citealt{Castor1979}) and broad emission line wings, both overlapping the emission lines formed in the accretion disc.
+A handful of the AWDs with strong ultraviolet winds have also shown optical wind features, such as P-Cygni profiles (a blueshifted absorption component superimposed on a broad emission feature; \citealt{Castor1979}) and broad emission line wings, both overlapping the emission lines formed in the accretion disc.
 These usually include the Balmer lines and \hei triplet transitions (e.g. \hei \lam5876), but not the less intense \hei singlet transitions \citep[such as \hei \lam6678; e.g.][]{Ringwald1998,Patterson2001,Kafka2004,Honeycutt2013}.
 The presence of optical winds has also been suggested based on the detection of more indirect signatures.
 For example, \citet{Murray1996} showed that single-peaked emission lines might result from an accelerating accretion disc wind in high-luminosity AWDs.
-Likewise, \citet{Knigge1998} proposed that the Balmer jump in emission detected in the system UX~UMa evidences the presence of an outflow.
+Likewise, \citet{Knigge1998} proposed that the Balmer jump in emission detected in the system UX~UMa is evidence of the presence of an outflow.

 Furthermore, it has been proposed that the visibility of wind features in AWDs has an orbital dependence (see \citealt{Prinja2004} for an example of ultraviolet winds, and \citealt{Kafka2009} for optical winds).
-It is worth noting that qualitatively similar optical wind features have been found in accreting black holes \citep[e.g.][]{Munoz-Darias2016,Munoz-Darias2019,Cuneo2020a} and neutron stars \citep[e.g.][]{Munoz-Darias2020} using high signal-to-noise ratio (SNR) spectroscopy.
+It is worth noting that qualitatively similar optical wind features have been found in accreting black holes \citep[e.g.][]{Munoz-Darias2016,Munoz-Darias2019,Cuneo2020a} and neutron stars \citep[e.g.][]{Munoz-Darias2020} using high-signal-to-noise-ratio (S/N) spectroscopy.
 These are detected in several transitions (including the Balmer series and \hei triplet transitions, but also the \hei singlet transitions) and point towards wind velocities of up to a few thousand \mbox{km s$^{-1}$}, comparable to those measured in AWDs.

-Optical spectroscopic studies of samples of nova-like AWDs are relatively limited and generally taken with low-to-moderate spectral resolution and SNR \citep[e.g.][]{Kafka2004,Aungwerojwit2005,Rodriguez-Gil2007b}.
+Optical spectroscopic studies of samples of nova-like AWDs are relatively limited and generally taken with low-to-moderate spectral resolution and S/N \citep[e.g.][]{Kafka2004,Aungwerojwit2005,Rodriguez-Gil2007b}.
 In order to systematically search for optical outflows in AWDs, we started a multi-epoch observational campaign using the 10.4m Gran Telescopio Canarias (GTC).
-In this paper we present the first results obtained for four well known systems that show complex and variable absorption components: BZ Cam, \mbox{V751 Cyg}, MV Lyr, and \mbox{V425 Cas}.
+In this paper, we present the first results obtained for four well-known systems that show complex and variable absorption components: BZ Cam, \mbox{V751 Cyg}, MV Lyr, and \mbox{V425 Cas}.